seqan/seqan/manual/source/Tutorial/BasicSamBamIO.rst

 Prerequisites
   :ref:`tutorial-sequences`, :ref:`tutorial-basic-sequence-io`, Exposure to the SAM format

-This tutorial deals with how to easily read and write SAM and BAM files using the :dox:`BamStream` class.
+This tutorial deals with how to easily read and write SAM and BAM files using the :dox:`BamFileIn` and :dox:`BamFileOut` classes.
 It starts out with a quick reminder on the structure of SAM (and also BAM) files and will then continue with how to read and write SAM/BAM files and access the tags of a record.

 .. important::